Automic-Community/Hello-World/README.md

 *Description*

-Copyright and License
+###### Copyright and License:
----

-Solutions, Templates and other content available on the Community eXchange subject to the standard Community [Terms of Service] (http://preview.automic.com/community_terms_of_service).
-Automic does not support, maintain or warrant any Solution, Templates and/or other content available from the Community eXchange.
+Broadcom does not support, maintain or warrant Solutions, Templates, Actions and any other content published on the Community and is subject to Broadcom Community [Terms and Conditions](https://community.broadcom.com/termsandconditions)

-Questions or Need Help?
+###### Questions or Need Help?
----
-Any questions or comments?
-Converse with your fellow Users in the [Automic Community] (http://community.automic.com).
+Join the [Automic Community Integrations](https://community.broadcom.com/communities/community-home?CommunityKey=83e49dd4-b93e-464a-a343-2bb1e51c13ec) to discuss this integration.